-TaskSTCWNo.Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.F Note 5 Operate main and auxiliary machinery and associated control systems Preparation, operation, fault detection and necessary measures to prevent damage for the following machinery items and control system Main engine and associated auxiliaries On a motor vessel of at least 1,000 HP, on a simulator, or in a laboratory, the candidate assists in securing a main propulsion diesel engine, describing actions as they are being performed.
-The candidate: At "Finished With Engines," coordinates with bridge to shift main engine from bridge control to engine-room control; Changes over and verifies that change in control has occurred; Secures fuel-oil supply and booster pumps, (if fitted) and acknowledges low-pressure alarm; Closes air start blocking valve; Closes air receiver outlet valves to air start system; Opens each cylinder indicating cock; Engages engine-turning gear; Starts engine-turning gear and cycles through one revolution; Secures main lube-oil system supply pumps and acknowledges low-pressure alarm; Secures jacket fresh cooling water supply pump and acknowledges low-pressure alarm; Secures power to alarm and instrumentation panel; Secures cooling medium supply valves to intercooler; Opens air box drain valves, scavenging air receiver drain valve, or charge air manifold drain valves, as appropriate;
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.F Operate main Preparation, On a motor vessel the candidate assists The candidate: Note 5 and auxiliary machinery and associated operation, fault detection and necessary of at least 1,000 HP, on a simulator, or in a in securing a main propulsion diesel engine, describing 1.
+At "Finished With Engines," coordinates with bridge to shift main engine from bridge control to engine-room control; control systems measures to prevent damage laboratory, actions as they are being performed.
+2. Changes over and verifies that change in control has occurred; for the following machinery items and control system 3.
+Secures fuel-oil supply and booster pumps, (if fitted) and acknowledges low-pressure alarm; Main engine and 4.
+Closes air start blocking valve; associated 5.
+Closes air receiver outlet valves to air start system; auxiliaries 6.
+Opens each cylinder indicating cock; 7.
+Engages engine-turning gear; 8.
+Starts engine-turning gear and cycles through one revolution; 9.
+Secures main lube-oil system supply pumps and acknowledges low-pressure alarm; 10.
+Secures jacket fresh cooling water supply pump and acknowledges low-pressure alarm; 11.
+Secures power to alarm and instrumentation panel; 12.
+Secures cooling medium supply valves to intercooler; 13.
+Opens air box drain valves, scavenging air receiver drain valve, or charge air manifold drain valves, as appropriate; 14.
+Line up main engine cooling water system to keep main engine warm while secured in support of vessel operational requirements; and 15.
+Enters the time that all systems were secured in logbook.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.G Operate main Preparation, On a steam vessel the candidate assists The candidate: Note 1 and auxiliary operation, fault of at least 1 000 HP or in securing a main steam turbine 1.
-Secures the main steam stops at Finished With Engines; associated control necessary measures to simulator, or in a laboratory, 2.
-Alternately uses ahead and astern throttles to bleed off steam trapped in main steam lines; systems prevent damage 3.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.G Operate main Preparation, On a steam vessel the candidate assists The candidate: Note 1 and auxiliary machinery and operation, fault detection and of at least 1,000 HP or in securing a main steam turbine.
+1. Secures the main steam stops at Finished With Engines; associated control necessary measures to simulator, or in a laboratory, 2.
+Alternately uses ahead and astern throttles to bleed off steam trapped in main steam lines; systems prevent damage for the following 3.
 Secures bulkhead stops; machinery items 4.
 Secures astern guarding valve; and control system 5.
-Verifies that main shaft is no longer rotating; Main engine and associated Engages jacking gear once main shaft is confirmed is no longer rotating; auxinaries 7.
+Verifies that main shaft is no longer rotating; Main engine and associated auxiliaries and Engages jacking gear once main shaft is confirmed is no longer rotating; auxinaries 7.
 Posts notice that main-engine "Jacking Gear Engaged"; 8.
 Verifies that lube-oil system continues to operate; 9.
 Verifies that lube-oil flow continues through turbine bearing sight glasses; 10.
 Verifies that lube-oil temperatures at each bearing are below 160°F; 11.
 Verifies that lube-oil cooler outlet temperature is maintained at recommended levels; and 12.
 Verifies that each main shaft steady-bearing oil ring rotates freely.